Das42/technical_assessment_github/README.md

 #### Step 11:
   * Create a text file in your personal branch called `YOURNAME_two_truths_one_lie.txt` and populate it accordingly.
+  * Add your name to the `Collaborators.txt` file as well as the date you are completeing this step.
   * Stage this file and commit these changes.
     * Be sure to include a commit message.